Frequently asked questions

 "How many people can be in a photoshoot?"

 You can have as many people in your session as you want!
-I do ask however that I am notified of groups more than 5 so that we may make special arrangemnets.
-Depending on the size of the group, an additional charge may be added.
+I do ask that I be notified of groups more than 5 people so that I can make special arrangements if needed.
+Depending on the size of the group, an additional charge may be added or more time may be needed.

 "What should I bring?"